nblade66/MagicFormula/README.md

 Anytime you run `python magicformula.py`, a CSV file with magic formula ranks will be generated, regardless of flags.
 Of course, if you run it without retrieving new data, the ranks generated will also be the same.

+First thing to do is go to https://www.nasdaq.com/market-activity/stocks/screener, click "Download CSV", and save that files as `nasdaq_stocks.csv`.
+This file contains a list of tickers, as well as the following info is not updated automatically: market cap, volume, country, sector, and industry.

 On the first time running, usually run `python magicformula.py -t -r` to refresh the ticker list, then retrieve all the data.
 This will also remove tickers with missing data from the ticker list, and validate tickers (set tickers that don't meet the market cap and dollar average volume criteria to "invalid").
 You should rarely use the `-t` flag after this because it will cause run time to take unnecessarily long.